RogerGelonezi/AlugaJogos/README.md

 # AlugaJogos
-C# Project for studies and training
+It's my little C# Project for studies and training.